deepjavalibrary/djl/mxnet/jnarator/README.md

 reads the C header file, and parses it into an AST tree.
 The module then walks through the tree to find C API calls and generates their corresponding Java methods.

-The following example demonstrates how to use this module in the MXNet module:
+The following example demonstrates how to use this module in the Apache MXNet module:

 ```
 task jnarator(dependsOn: ":jnarator:jar") {